katjad/javascript101/docs/careers.md

 Members regularly share information and resources they have used for learning Javascript and related technologies

 ## Are you recruiting?
-Our members are often on the lookout for new job or freelance opportunities.
+Our members are often on the lookout for apprenticeships, new job or freelance opportunities.
 Please get in touch with us and we will probably be able to put you in touch with several members.